BEA Compliance for Instructional Hours Frequently Asked Questions

 In July 2014 the SBE adopted amended WAC 180-16-200 to implement the change made by the Legislature in E2SSB 6552.
 The SBE rule provides that, beginning with the 2015-16 school year, districts may demonstrate compliance with RCW 28A.150.220(2) by offering a district-wide average of at least 1,000 instructional hours in grades 1-8 and a district-wide average of at least 1,080 instructional hours in grades 9-12, or a district-wide average of 1,027 hours in grades 1-12.

 The SBE understands “district-wide average” to mean the average of instructional hour offerings in each school operated by the district, rather than, for example, a weighted average of instructional hour offerings made available to each individual student enrolled in the district.

 “Instructional hours” is defined for purposes of basic education as follows:

 In a plain reading, therefore, “instructional hours” includes all time in a school day from the beginning of the first scheduled class period to the end of the last scheduled class period, reduced by time actually spent for meals.

 The definition is unchanged from its enactment in 1992.
-The change in the requirement for instructional hours was not accompanied by any change in how instructional hours are defined or counted for the purpose of basic education compliance.
+The changes made in the requirement for instructional hours in 2013 and 2014 were not accompanied by any change in how instructional hours are defined or counted for the purpose of basic education compliance.

 No. The phrase “inclusive of intermission for class changes” clearly refers to the time between one class and the next.
 Scheduled time before classes begin (sometimes referred to as “zero period”) cannot by definition be time between one class and the next.
 The same applies to time scheduled after the last period of the day.